rowatc/Diplomacy-AI/README.md

 [Diplomacy](https://en.wikipedia.org/wiki/Diplomacy_(game))'s a fun game; there's an [annual competition for bots](http://mmi.tudelft.nl/negotiation/tournament); using RL to play the 'gunboat' variant should be relatively easy, but involves coalitions; full Diplomacy also involves natural language processing, so will be a real challenge.

-## Introduction
+## Basics

 For more details about Diplomacy and bots playing it, see [these slides](http://wrongdoing.org/181004_Diplomacy_AI.pdf), based on [this lightning talk](https://youtu.be/Ojpn3UXZuGM?t=1033) at [Bornhack](https://bornhack.dk) 2018.

+We intend to develop this project via the [London Reinforcement Learning](https://www.meetup.com/London-Reinforcement-Learning/) Meetup.

 ## Goals

 1. a **winning entry in the annual Automated Negotiating Agents' Competition (ANAC) Diplomacy League**.
 Entrants submit negotiating agents that play by being paired to the [D-Brane](https://link.springer.com/article/10.1007/s10489-017-0919-y) module, which picks moves.
-See hhe [2019 call for participation](http://www.iiia.csic.es/~davedejonge/bandana/files/call_for_participation_2019.pdf) (deadline 20 May); negotiations use the [BANDANA framework](http://www.iiia.csic.es/~davedejonge/bandana), which has well-defined semantics.
+See the [2019 call for participation](http://www.iiia.csic.es/~davedejonge/bandana/files/call_for_participation_2019.pdf) (deadline 20 May); negotiations use the [BANDANA framework](http://www.iiia.csic.es/~davedejonge/bandana), which has well-defined semantics.
 1. an **article in an internationally recognised AI journal** describing our work.
-(The ANAC competition has been held as part of the [ICJAI](https://www.ijcai.org), International Joint Conferences on Artificial Intelligence.)
+(The ANAC competition has been held as part of the [IJCAI](https://www.ijcai.org), International Joint Conferences on Artificial Intelligence.)
 1. **beat human players** in online Diplomacy fora such as [PlayDiplomacy](https://www.playdiplomacy.com/) or [Backstabbr](https://www.backstabbr.com).

 ## Key resources